- How Do Types of Insulin Work?

-What is the diabetes medication insulin and how does it work?
+What are the types of insulin for diabetes and how do they work?

-Some people can't make insulin; those people are said to have type 1 diabetes.
-A person with type 2 diabetes can make insulin, but the body doesn't respond well to insulin; they are said to have "insulin resistance."
+Some people can't make insulin; those people have type 1 diabetes.
+A person with type 2 diabetes can make insulin, but the body doesn't respond well to insulin; they have "insulin resistance."

 For what conditions is the diabetes medication insulin used?

-- Rapid-acting insulins start working in less than 15 minutes, peak in an hour, and continue working for another two to four hours.
+- Rapid-acting insulin starts working in less than 15 minutes, peak in an hour, and continue working for another two to four hours.

 - Regular, also known as short-acting insulin, takes about 30 minutes to reach the bloodstream.
 Its peak effect is in about two to three hours, and its effect lingers for three to six hours.